dipta-sdd/campaignbay/readme.txt

 7.  **Customize the Quantity Discount Table.** The modal editor for changing the appearance, columns, and labels of the pricing table.
 8.  **Configure Cart Logic.** The Cart Settings tab, with powerful options for coupon and campaign stacking.
 9.  **Advanced Plugin Control.** The Advanced Settings tab for plugin data management.
-10. **Frontend Product View.** A single product page showing a quantity discount pricing table.
+10. **Frontend Product View.** A single product page showing a quantity discount pricing table and promotional messages.
 11. **Frontend Cart View.** Discounts are applied directly to products in the cart, showing strikethrough pricing and the total savings for each item.

 == Installation ==